cfnz/muirwik/README.md

 has been lots of leanings along the way, and I no doubt have done things in not the most perfect way.

 However, what this is is a working multi-module Kotlin DSL gradle build that wraps quite a large javascript material design library.
 It provides a working demo app (see [screen shots](https://github.com/cfnz/muirwik/issues/1)) and is quite a good starting point for real applications... (at least I think so).
 Quite a few hours were spent just trying to make the basic development workflow work.

 ## To Get Started
+Make sure you have gradle and the yarn package manager installed (and not the yarn that comes with cmdtest in Ubuntu :-)), then the following should work:

     git clone https://github.com/cfnz/muirwik.git
     cd muirwik/testapp
     gradle yarn